-- You want to remove the cut line on the cow, which was created during the pixel trace, so that the only line cut will be the shadow line.
-To do this: - Make sure the raster image (the cow, in this example) is on a higher layer than the shadow to be cut. - Select both the cow image and the shadow and apply the Weld function from the Magic Toolbar.
+- You want to add a contour cut and remove the cut line on the cow, which was created during the pixel trace, so that the only line cut will be the contour.
+To do this: - Select the shape and use the Shadow Function to add a contour around your image.
+Refer to Section 8.05 for instructions on using this function. - Make sure the raster image (the cow, in this example) is on a higher layer than the shadow to be cut. - ♦ Select both the cow image and the shadow and apply the Weld function from the Magic Toolbar.
 The internal cut line disappears leaving the original raster image now filling the Shadow Layer: